 Monday, October 21, 2024

 I had a chance to look over the new PHB and wanted to record some of my thoughts about what I found there.
-This isn't meant to be an exhaustive changelog with minor revisions to individual classes, subclasses, backgrounds, races, feats, spells, and the like - others have already done that.
+This isn't meant to be an exhaustive changelog with minor revisions to individual classes, subclasses, races, feats, spells, and the like - others have already done that.
 It also isn't a "review", per se - others have done that, too.
 Rather, I wanted to call attention to a few topics in particular that I thought were noteworthy changes - some good, some bad, some...interesting - that I haven't seen reported on elsewhere.

 It's worth noting that some of these items might be elaborated on further in the DMG.
 These are just my impressions based on what's available so far.